 How far is Mount Rainier National Park from Seattle?

 Mount Rainier National Park is about 80 miles South of Seattle.
-It takes about 2 hours to get there, depending on traffic.
+Depending on traffic, it takes about 2 hours to get there.
 It’s about 140 miles from Portland, Oregon.

 Where is the best place to stay at Mount Rainier with kids?